eluv-io/avpipe/README.md

 - **Determining output format:** avpipe library can produce different output formats.
 These formats are DASH/HLS adaptive bitrate (ABR) segments, fragmented MP4 segments, fragmented MP4 (one file), and image files.
 The format field has to be set to “dash”, “hls”, “fmp4-segment”, or “image2” to specify corresponding output format.
 - **Specifying input streams:** this might need setting different params as follows:
-  - If xc_type=xc_audio and audio_inex is set to audio stream id, then only specified audio stream will be transcoded.
+  - If xc_type=xc_audio and audio_index is set to audio stream id, then only specified audio stream will be transcoded.
   - If xc_type=xc_video then avpipe library automatically picks the first detected input video stream for transcoding.
   - If xc_type=xc_audio_join then avpipe library creates an audio join filter graph and joins the selected input audio streams to produce a joint audio stream.
   - If xc_type=xc_audio_pan then avpipe library creates an audio pan filter graph to pan multiple channels in one input stream to one output stereo stream.